 What to bring on your hike

-(and what not to)
+(and what not)

-WHAT HIKE ALASKA PROVIDES
+WHAT GO HIKE ALASKA PROVIDES:

 All other items are the responsibility of the guest.
 If you need any suggestions on items to bring give us a call or email.

-We would prefer if you brought hiking shoes with good ankle support, but at minimum please bring sneakers.
-Please keep in mind it rains A LOT in Alaska; muddy trails are always a probability while hiking and we cannot guarantee your shoes will be clean or dry at the end of your trip.
+We would prefer if you wear trail runners or hiking shoes/boots with good ankle support, but at minimum please bring running shoes or "sneakers".
+Please keep in mind it rains A LOT in Alaska; muddy trails are always a possibility when hiking in Alaska.

 We have a strict no pet policy.
 Service animals are welcome, however be aware that the trail you booked might be too hard for him/her.
 If you are unsure you can always give us a call and we would be happy to help.